Mwandigha/ems_mixed/README.md

 # Exploratory Data Analysis

-To explore the data, indivuidual profile plots (informally known as sphagehtti plots) may be generated using the code below
+To explore the data, individual profile plots (informally known as spaghetti plots) may be generated using the code below

 ```{r eval = FALSE, echo = FALSE}